-- · Proof of vaccination certificate - Dog license (If required by local dog control by laws) - Test fee - A leash not less than .75 meters (2') and not longer than 2 meters (6') in length - (Acceptable collars include a well-fitting slip, buckle or martingale collar, made of fabric, leather or chain.
-All other types of collars are unacceptable.) - A grooming tool -- either a brush or comb - A plastic bag for picking up after your dog - A copy of the current CGN Test Steps.
+- Proof of vaccination certificate

+- Dog license (If required by local dog control by laws)

+- Test fee

+- A leash not less than .75 meters (2') nor longer than 2 meters (6') in length is required

+(Acceptable collars include a well-fitting slip, buckle or martingale collar, made of fabric, leather or chain.
+All other types of collars are unacceptable.)

+- A grooming tool -- either a brush or comb

+- A plastic bag for picking up after the dog

 A dog should be tested wearing its normal walking equipment, such as a well-fitting slip, buckle, or martingale collar, made of nylon/fabric, leather or chain.
-Specialized training tools such as pinch collars and head halters are not acceptable for the test.
+Specialized training devices such as pinch collars and head halters are not acceptable for the test.